 Height and Spread: 2m x 2m

 Overview: In the 1970s the University of Saskatchewan imported and began evaluating P. cerasus x P. fruticosa hybrids from the Siberian Botanical Garden.
-From this population the Carmine Jewel cultivar was selected.
-This seed strain is open pollinated seed collected from Carmine Jewel plants.
+From this population, the Carmine Jewel cultivar was selected.
+This seed strain is an open-pollinated seed collected from Carmine Jewel plants.

-Fruit: A single seeded small cherry.
-About 6 seeds per gram.
+Fruit: A single-seeded small cherry.
+About 8 seeds per gram.

 SEED TREATMENT / SOWING

 Stratification: 90 days cold stratification at 5C

 Ideal Sowing Time: Non stratified seed outdoors in July (will germinate the following spring) or stratified seed in late May.

 Sowing Instructions: Outdoors - sow 2.0 cm deep, 50 seeds per meter; Greenhouse - sow 3 seeds per cell.

 Growing Conditions: Grows best on light to medium soils in full sunlight.

 Use in Ecobuffers and wildlife habitat plantings.
 Berries are relished by many songbirds and shrubs provide nesting and roosting cover.
 The cherries can be preserved as jelly or dried.